yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 12. If you're done following the sections you needed for yuzu, we will now reboot the Switch back to its normal state.
     - 12a.
 From the Hekate Home Menu, tap on `Reboot`.
     - 12b.
 Tap on `OFW`.
     - 12c.
-You Switch will now reboot into the original firmware.
+Your Switch will now reboot into the original firmware.

 ## Running yuzu